chucktilbury/tkinter-form-widgets/README.md

 # Form widgets for tkinter and sqlite3
-This is a simple wrapper that allows tkinter form widgets to access a generic database to get and store values.
+These classes are intended to be the core for any application that needs to represent database tables as forms.
+The forms are generic and can be used in any kind of tkinter.Frame.

 Only widgets that present a value that can be stored in a database are presented.
 These widget classes are used exactly like a regular tkinter widget would be used, but with some extra parameters for database access.

+This uses the Sqlite3 database, but any SQL database should be easily interfaced by replacing parts of the Database class.

 Only Python 3.x is supported.

 ## Supported tkinter widgets
 Only widgets that may have data in a database are supported.
 This is a bare minimum that one may use for forms.

 All of these widgets implement functions to get and save data to the database.
 * getter() -- Reads the widget and saves the data to the database.
 * setter() -- Reads the database and places the data into the widget.
 * clear() -- Removes the data from the widget.
 Does not update the database.
 For the combo box, it resets the selection.
 * populate() -- For the combo box widget, this populates the items in it from the database.
 For other widgets, it simply does the same thing as setter()